livramatheus/angular-course/README.md

 - Components should sit under `src/app`
 - Components should be named with "-". (`my-first.component.ts`)
 - Class naming convention for this component would be `MyFirstComponent`
-- The `src\app\app.module.ts` file holds all the imports, so there is no need to import components on each file

 ### Generating components